 Let’s turn now to the second theme of James, faithful submission to God.
 William Dumbrell, an Old Testament scholar, has remarked, “[M]eaning in life cannot be understood within the human compass, but only within the framework of a vision of God.”
 If you have ever grappled with the problems of suffering and evil, or the seeming injustices of this world, you know the truth of those words.
 Nothing in our world finally makes sense apart from a proper fear and reverence for the God who made, sustains and redeems our world.

 According to the book of James, the path to a blessed life in the kingdom begins, first and foremost, with submission to the Lord and to what he says about the world.
-Any wisdom that has anything else as its starting point and ultimate source is foolishness.
+Any wisdom that has anything else as its starting point is foolishness.
 In James 3:13-18, we read of the stark contrasts between the so-called “wisdom” of this world and the wisdom of God:

 Who is wise and understanding among you?
-Let him show it by his good life, by deeds done in the humility that comes from wisdom.
-But if you harbor bitter envy and selfish ambition in your hearts, do not boast about it or deny the truth.
-Such “wisdom” does not come down form heaven but if earthly, unspiritual, of the devil … But the wisdom that comes down from heaven is first of all pure; then peace-loving, considerate, submissive, full of mercy and good fruit, impartial and sincere.
-Peacemakers who sow in peace raise a harvest of righteousness.
+By his good conduct let him show his works in the meekness of wisdom.
+But if you have bitter jealousy and selfish ambition in your hearts, do not boast and be false to the truth.
+This is not the wisdom that comes down from above, but is earthly, unspiritual, demonic.
+For where Jealousy and selfish ambition exist, there will be disorder and every vile practice.
+But the wisdom from above is first pure, then peaceable, gentle, open to reason, full of mercy and good fruits, impartial and sincere.
+And a harvest of righteousness is sown in peace by those who make peace.

 The wisdom of the world, as this passage makes patently clear, stands in direct opposition to the wisdom that comes down from heaven.
 In fact, blind or willful adherence to the world’s wisdom is more than mere foolishness—it is an affront against the Lord.
 “Anyone who chooses to be a friend of the world,” we read in James 4:4, “becomes an enemy of God.”
 So, James calls us, bluntly yet lovingly, to “Humble [o]urselves before the Lord,” and he bookends this command with a sweet promise.
-If you do this, the verse continues, “He will lift you up.”
+If you do this, the verse continues, “He will exalt you.”

 And so this motivates action.
-As we read in 4:28, “Anyone, then, who knows the good he ought to do and doesn’t do it, sins.”
+As we read in 4:17, “whoever knows the right thing to do and fails to do it, for him it is sin.”
 Simple, but powerful as a principle to combat apathy and procrastination.
 Good must be done today.
 Not tomorrow.

 C. Practical obedience

 A final theme native to the book of James is practical obedience.
 The author spends most of his time here.
 To James, obedience to God’s word in our daily lives is the ultimate display of wisdom.
-“But the man who looks intently into the perfect law that gives freedom, and continues to do this, not forgetting what he has heard, but doing it—he will be blessed in what he does,” it says in James 1: 25.
+“But the one who looks into the perfect law, the law of liberty, and perseveres, being no hearer who forgets but a doer who acts, he will be blessed in his doing.” as it says in James 1: 25.
 True blessing, according to James, proceeds from applying God’s word directly to our lives.

 Far from a passive enterprise, Christianity is actually an active process of continually heeding God’s word as we hear it preached in community and meditate on it in our quiet times.
 Christianity is more than just a belief system; it is also a way of life—a faith with implications on how we think and act.
 Christians, James concludes, are to be doers of God’s word.